About Tupu Tonu

 Sir Brian Roche has been appointed as the Establishment Chair of Tupu Tonu for a period of six months.
 He is currently Chief Crown Negotiator for Ngāpuhi, and Chair of the New Zealand Transport Agency.
-In August 2020, he co-led a new group to support the Ministry of Health in improving COVID-19 border security.
 He has worked on a number of other negotiations for the Crown (Ngāti Awa, Taranaki Whānui Wellington, Waikato River), and was the CEO of New Zealand Post between 2010 and 2017.
 Sir Brian was the Project Manager for the successful bid to secure the hosting rights to Rugby World Cup 2011.

 (Ngāpuhi, Ngāti Porou, Te Aupōuri, Ngāti Kahu)